Packaging Materials Management

 Rigid Plastic Packaging Container (RPPC) Program

-Producers of certain plastic packaging containers have flexibility to comply with the law in different ways by meeting one of the available compliance options, including:
+Producers of certain plastic packaging containers have the flexibility to comply with the law in different ways by meeting one of the compliance options, including using: